Monday Night Meeting – 9 April 2018

 Sergio Milandri will lead the meeting.
 There are typically times of input, personal reflection, and sharing in pairs (or as a group).

-Times: From 6 to 7 pm we have a bring-and-share meal in the Sans Pareil barn.
+Times: From 6:15 for 6:30 pm we’ll have a bring-and-share meal in the Sans Pareil barn.
 From 7:15 for 7:30 pm until 9 pm we have our core teaching, reflection, discussion and exercise times.

 Coffee and tea are available.